nicholas-long/resume/README.md

 - Responsible for architecture design, back and front-end development, deployment, data engineering, and light front-end development.
 Used Node.js Express and Python FastAPI to create website and Microservice APIs.
 - Containerized applications into Docker containers.
 Configured Docker Compose clusters using YAML.
 - Created custom build pipelines using Jenkins, iOS shortcuts, and Github Actions.
-Configured HTTP routing for Nginx and Caddy
+Configured HTTP routing for Nginx and Caddy.
 - Deployed servers in EC2 and configured them using Linux terminal.
 Configured domain routing in AWS Route53.
 Stored objects in AWS S3.
 - Implemented data pipelines for live data synchronization with event streaming data using Kafka, KSQL, and Amazon MSK.
 Integrated with Twitch API and live webhooks to power event driven data service.
 - Implemented JWT token handling for user sessions.
-Got experience implementing custom Node.js Express Middleware
+Got experience implementing custom Node.js Express Middleware.
-- I was the expert in charge of designing and describing our Git workflow for the organization
+- I was the expert in charge of designing and describing our Git workflow for the organization.
-- Spearheaded transition to MongoDB, which led to immediate 90% reduction in query times.
+- Spearheaded transition to MongoDB, which led to immediate 90 percent reduction in query times.
 Implemented Mongo aggregations to handle N+1 problems optimally.

 ### Freelance Security Researcher / Bug Bounty Hunter - HackerOne <time> December 2020 - January 2024 </time>